 A rupture and a tear are the same thing: Injured tissue that has a cut.
 The injury could be partial or total – for example, a total rupture of the Achilles heel means that the tendon has been severed.

 When you hear about injuries caused by a rupture or tear, the injury is to either muscles or tendons (or both).

-Muscles, as you are probably aware, are the soft tissue that contract and expand, allowing us to move, maintain our posture, and provide stability to the joints.
-The human body has over 600 muscles, which make up for 40% of our body weight.
+Muscles are the soft tissue that contract and expand, allowing us to move, maintain our posture, and provide stability to the joints.
+The human body has over 600 muscles, which make up 40% of our body weight.

 Tendons are tissue made out of collagen fibers that connect muscles to bones.
 This means every muscle has tendons at the end, making it entirely possible to injure both at the same time.

-Sometimes, pain felt in the tendons are a result of tendinitis, instead of a rupture or tear.
-While the person suffering from it may experience pain and swelling, this is caused by inflammation of the tendons due to repetitive movement (such as gardening or painting, or sports such as running, swimming, tennis, or baseball), as opposed to an actual tear in the soft tissue.
+Sometimes pain felt in the tendons is a result of tendinitis, instead of a rupture or tear.
+While the person suffering from it may experience pain and swelling, this is caused by inflammation of the tendons due to a repetitive movement (such as gardening or painting, or sports such as running, swimming, tennis, or baseball), as opposed to an actual tear in the soft tissue.

 Muscle and tendon tears and ruptures happen as a result of a quick or sudden movement.
 The most common symptoms are the following:

 - The joint feels loose

 - You are unable to put weight on the injured joint